mellowMike92/PythonProjects/README.txt

 I modified the database script from Kalle Hallden's github by adding extended functionality.
 I have also created a refactored, OOP version of the script that can be compiled into an executable.
-Working on GUI interface next...
+Working on adding docstrings and will hopefully have a GUI version afterwards...

 What the script does: